Tumor DNA Sequencing testing

 Tumor DNA sequencing — also called somatic tumor profiling — analyzes the specific genetic mutations present in your cancer cells.
 Unlike germline testing (which looks at inherited mutations passed down through families), somatic profiling focuses exclusively on what is driving your tumor, enabling precision treatment selection.
 Every tumor is genetically unique; somatic sequencing reveals that unique molecular fingerprint.

 A comprehensive somatic panel reads hundreds of cancer genes simultaneously from your tumor tissue (FFPE biopsy) or a blood draw (liquid biopsy).
 The resulting report classifies mutations by clinical actionability — Tier 1 (FDA-approved targeted therapy available), Tier 2 (clinical trial data), and resistance markers — giving your oncologist a clear, prioritized treatment roadmap.
-BigOHealth offers tumor DNA sequencing in India with full molecular oncologist interpretation, TMB/MSI analysis, and clinical trial matching, coordinated through India's leading molecular diagnostic labs.
+BigOHealth is not a single lab: we coordinate tumor DNA sequencing across accredited partner laboratories in India, choose the panel that fits your cancer type and sample, and pair every report with molecular oncologist interpretation and clinical trial matching rather than handing back a PDF alone.

 Identifies driver mutations matched to FDA-approved targeted therapies